Brian-Hwang/DAQS/README.md

      - Start the Guest Agent: Start the service using `sudo systemctl start qemu-guest-agent`.

 These steps provide a general guideline for setting up DAQS on Linux systems with KVM/Qemu.
 Specific instructions may vary based on your Linux distribution and system configuration.
 Consult your system's documentation or support resources for detailed instructions tailored to your setup.

-Sure, I'll enhance the configuration details to include more VM examples and provide more specific instructions for running the models.
-Additionally, I'll create a separate section to detail the different models available in DAQS.

----

 ## Usage